nhayward/revpit/user/pages/08.faq/default.md

 **\#RevPit Code of Conduct**

-This code of conduct applies to community members, First Readers, and editors, both online (including but not limited to email, Twitter (including direct messages), #RevPit community Slack groups, and other social media, and in-person (if applicable).
+This code of conduct applies to community members, First Readers, and editors, both online (including but not limited to email, Reddit, X/Twitter (including direct messages), #RevPit community Slack groups, and other social media, and in-person (if applicable).

 Authors submitting to the Annual Contest retain all rights to their work.
 Participating editors, First Readers, and mentees (if applicable) agree to maintain confidentiality with respect to all materials submitted and will not share it with others without the author’s consent.